 It describes the age, gender, income, education, culture, and related attributes of a market segment.
 It helps to create an image of the customer in mind.

-It apprises you about the country, region, state, and city in which your customers located.
+It apprises you about the country, region, state, and city in which your customers are located.
 The demands of customers greatly vary due to geography.
 For example, people living in hill stations would prefer warm clothing.

 It helps to understand the mindset of a typical consumer.
 You must how he/she would react to your product or service.